Auto-CPUfreq – A CPU speed optimizer for Linux

 To Turn On The Daemon, Run The Following Command

-You can also set the CPU frequency scaling manually to Turbo boost mode, Balanced or Powersave on both power supply and while using Battery by modifying the config file which is located in the /etc/auto-cpufreq.conf directory.
+You can also set the CPU frequency scaling manually to Turbo boost mode, Balanced or Powersave on both power supply and while using Battery by modifying the config file, which is located in the /etc/auto-cpufreq.conf directory.

 Summary

-Auto-CPUFreq is a really awesome tool for power management and CPU frequency scaling on Linux based operating systems, specially the automatic configuration of system resources when not in use part amused me.
+Auto-CPUFreq is a really awesome tool for power management and CPU frequency scaling on Linux based operating systems, especially the automatic configuration of system resources when not in use part amused me.
 However, this does not mean that this will automatically solve all the Battery life-related issues on Linux.
 Improvement?
 Yes, but not a permanent solution.

-Let’s see what the future holds for us laptop in the Open source world as the community grows strong.
+Let’s see what the future holds for us laptop in the open-source world as the community grows strong.
 We will have to manage in the meantime with Powertop, Power Profiles Daemon, and TLP GUI to extract more juice out of our battery.

 References